andreykask4/StockForecasting/README.md

 For futher info check folders.

-Parsing, NN - done by Khaibrahmanov T.
+Parsing, NN - done by Khaibrakhmanov T.

 NLP, Random Forest - done by Skorodumov A.